Empurion/IMAP-Retriever/README.md

 # email_retriever

+!!
+THIS IS A TEMPLATE PROGRAM

-Basic imap email retriever, enter details inside ENV.
+Basic IMAP email retriever, enter details inside the .env file.
+Add your own functionalities to it.